kedacore/keda/README.md

 * Kafka
 * RabbitMQ
 * Azure Storage Queues
-* Azure Service Bus Queues
+* Azure Service Bus Queues and Topics

 You can view other planned scalars [in our wiki and issue backlog](https://github.com/kedacore/keda/wiki/Scaler-prioritization).